oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 A "hypermedia-based RESTful front end" is a REST API that uses Hypertext Application Language (HAL) format to output descriptive JSON.
 It's essentially a systematic way for a REST API to describe itself to client applications and for the client applications to easily navigate between the various endpoints.

-The `/profile` endpoint that you're seeing there is an endpoint automatically added by the `spring-boot-starter-data-rest` starter dependency.
+The `/profile` endpoint that you see is an endpoint automatically added by the `spring-boot-starter-data-rest` starter dependency.

 Otherwise, there isn't much going on yet.
 That's about to change!